-NeuroRestore® and Alzstatin® - with a focus on Alzheimer's disease, where the leading candidate ACD856 is in clinical development phase.
-Painless - focuses on pain treatment and contains two projects: ACD440 in clinical development phase and TrkA-NAM in research phase.
+NeuroRestore[®] and Alzstatin[®] - with a focus on Alzheimer's disease, where the leading candidate ACD856 is in clinical development phase.
+Painless - focuses on pain treatment and contains two projects: ACD440 in clinical development phase and TrkA-NAM in preclinical phase.